kemenril/casio-micropython/README.md

 Included so far:

-### Images
-Pictures of the calculator running the code.

 ### MANDELB
 Mandelbrot fractal generator, written on the calculator itself, using the built-in keyboard.
 Comments were added later with a real keyboard.